Aller au contenu

 # !!
 TO DO

 Now, using the same approach as for Lab 2, divide your embedding in a training and test set (test_size=0.2) and check that you have similar classification performances.
-You can also use an unsupervised approach (UMAP, t-SNE) to visualize them.
+You can also use an unsupervised approach (UMAP, t-SNE) to visualize or cluster them.